jkulesza/Python_Misc/MPACT_Processing_Scripts/README.md

 will be produced here.
 As such, it is possible that some negative component of the source did not contribute to the negative total source.

-The resulting table will look like
+The resulting table will look like:
 ```
 Running: cli2.8.0 -nowin -s MPACT_VTK_File_Find_Zero_Source.py
 Running: viewer2.8.0 -noint -nowin -host 127.0.0.1 -port 5600